darinz/CS105-Java/22_exam/03_practice-exam-2.md

 ( ) Calculates the Hospital in the list that has the lowest Patient-Doctor Ratio

+3. **Debugging:** Consider the following buggy implementation of **rotateLeftAndNegateEvens**.
+The intended behavior of this method is to take a list of integers and integer steps and modify that list so that the numbers are rotated left by the specified number of steps.
+Additionally, after the rotation, if the number is even and it moves from the front to the back, then it should be negated.

+For example, if a variable called list stores this sequence of values and `int steps = 2`:

+    [1, 2, 3, 4, 5, 6]

+We want to rotate the numbers within this list to the left by two steps.
+Additionally, we want to negate the even numbers that move from the front to the back.
+If the method gets is passed a negative value for steps or if the list is empty, then the method should throw an IllegalArgumentException().
+So, our expected output is:

+    [3, 4, 5, 6, 1, -2]

+Notice that 2 became -2 because it moved from the front to the back.

+A TA wrote a buggy implementation of this method shown below.
+HINT: There are **2** bugs.

+    1. public static void rotateLeftAndNegateEvens(List<Integer> list, int steps) {
+    2.     if (steps < 0 || list.length() == 0) {
+    3.         throw new IllegalArgumentException();
+    4.     }
+    5.     for (int i = 0; i < steps; i++) {
+    6.         int valFirst = list.remove(i);
+    7.         if (valFirst % 2 == 0) {
+    8.             list.add(valFirst * -1);
+    9.         } else {
+   10.             list.add(valFirst);
+   11.         }
+   12.     }
+   13. }

+Your task is to fix this implementation so that it behaves as described above.
+If you are making significant changes to the structure of the method, it may be helpful to write your whole solution from scratch.
+However, if you are only making minor edits to the code that you can clearly explain, you can also write out just the edits below.
+If writing edits, specifically mention which line(s) you will change and write out the code you would replace them with.
+You will need to write correct code on the lines you change/add.
+If you are deleting some code, make sure it’s clear what parts are being removed.
+If you are inserting new code, make sure it is unambiguous where this new code belongs.
+Mention specific line number(s).

+4. **Collections Programming:** Write a method called **studentsTaught** that takes a map indicating each student’s enrollment history and an instructor’s name and returns a set indicating all students that the given instructor has taught.

+The input map will have keys that are names of students (strings) and corresponding values which are maps representing the classes the student has taken.
+The value map maps the course code (integers) to the name of the instructor (strings) they took the class with.
+For example, if a variable called m stored the following map in the format described above:

+    {Colton={163=Kevin},
+     Darel={416=Hunter, 373=Kevin, 143=Kevin},
+     Ben={373=Kevin, 143=Stuart},
+     Atharva={121=Miya, 122=Hunter, 123=Brett}}

+Then a call to studentsTaught(m, "Kevin") should return a Set with the following elements:

+    [Ben, Colton, Darel]

+A call to studentsTaught(m, "Elba") should return an empty Set, since none of the students in m took a course with her.

+Notice that some instructors teach multiple courses and the same course may be taught by different instructors (in different quarters, for example).

+The set you return should be sorted alphabetically.
+You may assume that the given map and none of its contents are null.

+Your method should construct the new set to return but should otherwise not construct any new data structures.
+Your method should not modify the given Map.
+You should use interface types and generics appropriately.

 2. **Code Tracing:** Consider the method below.

     public static List<Integer> mystery(int[][] data) {